How to Choose the Right Lightbulb

 Choosing a Lightbulb: Lumens

-It is essential to remember that lumens in LED lights are the proper way to measure their light output instead of watts.
-The U.S. Federal Trade Commission (FTC) requires LED lights to be measured this way because they deem it important to tell how bright the bulb is rather than its power output.
+It is essential to remember that lumens are the proper way to measure LED lights’ light output instead of watts.
+The U.S. Federal Trade Commission (FTC) requires LED lights to be measured this way because it is more important to tell how bright the bulb is than its power output.

 The lumen levels of the lights in your home may vary widely, so here’s some guidance from the U.S. Department of Energy:

-• Choose a 1100 lumen bulb in place of a 75-watt incandescent bulb.
+• Choose an 1100-lumen bulb in place of a 75-watt incandescent bulb.

 Choosing a Lightbulb: Wattage